 Sometimes books will never be published, people will write them to get ‘stuff’ out of their system.
 I have worked with many people in this way and it works as a healing process.
 If this is you then this is a worthy goal, being published is not always the end game.

-Writing for fun is a delicious goal as it takes you out of every day life and lets you explore other aspects of you and the world.
+Writing for fun is a delicious goal as it takes you out of everyday life and lets you explore other aspects of yourself and the world.

 A goal or intention like building your credibility, brand and use it to design other products and services is more worthy of your attention

 Writing the right book will lead to raising awareness, visibility and more of the right clients Or maybe use your book in your coaching/teaching/speaking practice and gift your clients a book rather than a workbook.
 This is a great way to build your brand and does look more impressive.

 If this is your first book, perhaps you could keep it short and use it to understand how you write and use this process to work out how you would run writing a book project for the future.